gorkthe134th/CaseppCompiler/README.md

 	add t0, t1, t2
 $};
 ```
-Unlike Intermediate Language Statements, the '$' symbol cannot be separated by whitespace characters from the curly brackets and single lines are not supported at all.<br>
+Unlike Intermediate Language Statements, however, the '$' symbol cannot be separated by whitespace characters from the curly brackets and single lines are not supported at all.<br>
 <br>
 This feature should be used sparingly and may have unintended side effects.<br>
 Its intended purpose is for small pieces of code that do not have an equivalent Case++ syntax.<br>